-Indian law, in general, recognises the freedom of the parties from different jurisdictions to choose the proper law of contract.
-Therefore, Indian law will generally recognise a title transfer that is valid under the governing law of the contract, unless such recognition is against public policy in India, or unless the choice of law appears to have been made with a view to avoid any mandatory requirements under Indian law.
+Indian law, in general, recognizes the freedom of the parties from different jurisdictions to choose the proper law of contract.
+Therefore, Indian law will generally recognize a title transfer that is valid under the governing law of the contract, unless such recognition is against public policy in India, or unless the choice of law appears to have been made with a view to avoid any mandatory requirements under Indian law.

 4 Transfer of aircraft

 Title in an aircraft can be transferred by execution of a sale agreement or a bill of sale between the seller and the buyer of the aircraft.
 If such agreement is executed outside India and is then brought into India, whether by way of physical delivery or fax, email or any other electronic means for any purpose, the same will have to be stamped within the statutorily prescribed period in accordance with the stamp laws in force in the relevant state in which the transaction documents are brought.

 5 Transfer document requirements